equinor/data-science-template/docs/process_documentation.md

 * * *
 ## Introduction
 This DS process standard takes the form of a template.
-Each DS project executed in Statoil shall complete this template to make sure that DS project in Statoil can deliver value to business to the maximal extent.
+Each DS project shall complete this template to make sure that DS project in Statoil can deliver value to business to the maximal extent.

 The document is structured into 6 sections according to the 6 DS phases:
 * Business understanding and problem definition